Red Teaming

 When <a> is used with the “download” attribute, it can be used to provide links to a downloadable file.

-JavaScript Blob: JavaScript blobs are objects that are a collection of bytes that contain data stored in a file.
-Blob data is stored in the user’s memory.
-This collection of bytes can be used in the same places where an actual file would have been used.
-In other words, blobs can be used to construct file-like objects on the client that can be passed to JavaScript APIs that expect URLs.
+JavaScript blobs are objects that are a collection of bytes that contain data stored in a file.
+The user’s memory stores Blob data.
+You can use this collection of bytes in the same places where an actual file would be used.
+In other words, you can use blobs to construct file-like objects on the client that JavaScript APIs expecting URLs can receive.

 For example, a file “payload.exe” hosted on a server is downloaded in the system using <a download> tag and in the same way, the bytes of the file payload.exe can be provided as input in JS code as a JS blob, it can be compiled and downloaded at the user end.
-Slice() may be used to divide a large payload and supplied in the code.
+You can use Slice() to divide a large payload and supply it in the code.

-In another example, a string “IgniteTechnologies” is also a collection of ASCII bytes that can be used using JS blobs.
+In another example, a developer can use a string “IgniteTechnologies,” which is also a collection of ASCII bytes, with JS blobs.
 A good example code of JS Blob can be found here.

 Here, buffer is an array of bytes of the file and the second option we provide is the type of the blob.
 Here, it is text but, in the demonstration, ahead we’ll use the one suitable for an exe file.

-And then the blob can be used to display output, drop the file on the victim or some other function.
+And then you can use the blob to display output, drop the file on the victim, or perform some other function.

 HTML Smuggling Attack